near/docs/docs/tutorials/contracts/guest-book.md

 ## Intro notes

-We will be referencing branches of a NEAR project called `guest-book`.
+We will be referencing branches of a NEAR project called `guest-book-tutorial` which can be found [here](https://github.com/near-examples/guest-book-tutorial).

 Each step will be it's own branch, so you can follow along or jump ahead to see the complete code.